Suzuki V-Strom 250

 The name V-Strom is chosen to keep the DL250 in line with the other V-Strom models and combines "V" referring to the larger V-Stroms engine configuration with the German Strom, meaning stream or power.
 Even though the DL250 does not contain a V-twin engine, but a parallel 2-cylinder engine.
+Suzuki officials have also stated that the "V" was meant to indicate versatility, given the multi-purpose nature of the V-Strom line.

 The DL250 motorcycle is based on the straight-twin 2-cylinder engine initially designed for the GW250/Inazuma 250 and GSX250R.
 From its release in 2017 until 2020 the bike was available in the European, Australian and Asian market.
 As of 2021, the V-Strom 250 is no longer available in markets other than the Asian market.

 Features

 The Suzuki V-Strom 250's design is in resemblance of the larger V-strom bikes, including the beak-like front fairing.
 With the discontinuation of the non-abs the bike is standard equipped with ABS.
 The bike is also equipped with an aluminium under cowl.
 The instruments are displayed on a new full LCD dashboard, which also contains a 12V DC-charger.